mltooling/project-template/react-webapp/README.md

 The project uses follwing structure:

 - `src/`: Contains the source code of the web app, for example the React components.
 Development usually happens in here.
 The `/src/index.jsx` is the entry point into the application.
-- `public/`: Contains the default public resources that must be available such as the `index.html`
+- `public/`: Contains the default public resources that must be available such as the `index.html`.
+It also contains the `locales/` directory for translation files; see the [Internationalization Section](#internationalization) for more information.
 - `build/`: The generated directory that contains the bundled web app.
 This folder is ignored by `git` and should not be pushed
 - `node_modules/`: The installed packages.
 This folder is ignored by `git` and should not be pushed.